Nigel2392/quickgo/readme.md

 * List all your imported templates with `quickgo -l`.
 * Define a name for each project, display it by using `$$PROJECT_NAME$$` in your templates, then use the template.

+## Information:
+When using `-l`, the default embedded configs are highlighted in purple.
+These default configs are only available via the "-d (template name)" argument.

 ## Installation:
 ```
 go install github.com/Nigel2392/quickgo